edinburgh-napier/SET09102/notes/unit9_ai/generative_ai.md

 * [DeepCode](https://snyk.io/platform/deepcode-ai/):

-  Uses deep learning to analyze and learn from code repositories.
+  Uses deep learning to analyse and learn from code repositories.
 While not exclusively for code generation, it assists in code reviews by pointing out potential issues.

 At the time of writing, these are not the only software engineering tools and services to